HVoltBb/climate-change-01/README.md

 This code has been tested on both Windows and Linux systems with 8+ GB of RAM.

-Warning: it is recommended to run the full program on a system with 8+ GB of RAM.
+__Warning__: it is recommended to run the full program on a system with 8+ GB of RAM.
 Some of the large models require a substantial amount of memory to execute.
 Your system may freeze if you are low on available memory.
 Your R may crash if the TMB program is given a wrong set of inputs.
 You have been warned.
 Do save your work first.

-Bug reports, feature requests, and colabs are welcome.

-[^1]: The state of this repo is currently frozen such that it provides a snapshot view of the model development stage as presented in the publication.
-The code, however, has been continuously developed with new features added and tested.
+[^1]: The state of this repo is frozen such that it provides a snapshot view of the model development stage as presented in the publication.
+The code, however, has been continuously updated with new features added and tested.
 The next version of the code will appear in a different repo.
 Future updates of this repo are limited to minor changes, such as typo or bug fixes.